 - Schedule a FREE meet-and-greet with your teacher and tour the studio.

 *Due to current Covid-19 restrictions, Mini Musicians, Buddy Classes, and "Piano Party" Workshops are cancelled.
-We are currently in the process of adapting these classes for online learning, if necessary, commencing September 2021.
+We are currently in the process of adapting these to a virtual format for September, 2021.